 Trust me, I know how easy it is to snap a few pics on your phone and just trust THE CLOUD to take care of it forever.
 Yeah…..no.

 Technology is wonderful but not always the most reliable.
 There’s absolutely no guarantee that something crazy won’t happen and you’ll just lose all of those memories forever.

 I already don’t have very many pictures of myself when I was pregnant or nursing my kids –something I regret immensely.
-That’s a blog post for another time.
+That blog post will come at another time.
+Haha.

 So….why should you print your photos?

 1. Computers and hard drives get grumpy and fail.
 And the ominous “CLOUD.”
 I don’t know.
 I don’t trust that either.
-Remember when all your music was on iTunes???
-EEEEK!
+Remember when all your music was on iTunes??? big yikes.